burningtree/utxo25/README.md

 ### Lightning & Smart-contract experience

-During the entire conference, every participant will be able to participate in the experience using the Lightning Network and Smart-contracts.
+During the entire conference, every attendee will be able to participate in the experience using the Lightning Network and Smart-contracts.
 For example, you will be able to rate a talk, workshop or campfire that you liked using sats or tokens and collect points that you can exchange for merch and other benefits.

 The experience will be multi-platform, you will be able to use both the Bitcoin Lightning Network and Ethereum L2s.